 Stay safe on the road this summer by taking a few precautions: check out the National Highway Traffic Safety Administration's vehicle safety checklist, aptly titled "Before You Go."
 After all, many vehicle problems related to heat can be avoided with proper maintenance and owner awareness.

-The Missouri personal injury lawyers at Aaron Sachs and Associates represent accident victims in Joplin and the surrounding areas, including Webb City, Carthage, Sarcoxie, Neosho and Nevada.
+The Missouri personal injury lawyers at Aaron Sachs and Associates represent accident victims in Joplin and the surrounding areas, including Webb City, Carthage, Sarcoxie, Neosho, and Nevada.
 To schedule an appointment for a free initial consultation, please call us at 1-888-777-AUTO.
-You can also visit our website to learn more about our practice.